anywhichway/joex/README.md

 # joex
 JavaScript Object Extensions

-Adds *.lt, .lte, .eq, .neq, .gte, .gt* to Number, String, Boolean, Date.
+Selectively adds *.lt, .lte, .eq, .neq, .eeq, .neeq, .gte, .gt* to Number, String, Boolean, Array, Set, Date.
 Dates can be compared with precision, e.g. *.lt(date,"Y")*.

-Adds *.between* and *.outside* to Number and String.
+Selectively adds  *.between* and *.outside* to Number and String.

-Adds *.echoes(string)* and *.soundex* to String.
+Selectively adds  *.echoes(string)* and *.soundex* to String.

-Adds isLeapYear and getLastDayOfMonth methods to Date.
+Selectively adds  isLeapYear and getLastDayOfMonth methods to Date.
 Also adds data members to represent all of the parts of a Date so that they can be treated in a declarative manner, e.g. year, fullYear, month, etc.

-Adds *.intersection, .intersects, .disjoint, .coincident, .crossproduct, .min, .max, .avg* to Array and Set.
+Selectively adds  *.avg, .coincident, .crossproduct, .disjoint, .getMin, .getMax, .getAvg, .getSum, .intersection, .intersects, .max, .min, .sum* to Array and Set.

-Adds *.some*, *.every*, and *.toJSON* to Set. *.toJSON* results in an array like representation.
+Also selectively adds *.every, .find, .includes, .indexOf, .join, .map, .reduce, .some, .valueAt*, and *.toJSON* to Set. *.toJSON* results in an array like representation.

+**NEW** Extensions to Object that support similar methods to Array, e.g. *.forEach, .every, .map*.
+Extensions to Set so that it supports almost all the same methods as Array.
+Option to avoid "pollution" of built-in prototypes.

 [![Build Status](https://travis-ci.org/anywhichway/joex.svg)](https://travis-ci.org/anywhichway/joex)
 [![Codacy Badge](https://api.codacy.com/project/badge/grade/8ff33e04aa48424c97f63740e87afd9d)](https://www.codacy.com/app/syblackwell/joex)